derthadams/collaboration-graph/README.md

 ## How to use the app

-Go to [**graph.unscripted.camera**](https://graph.unscripted.camera) using a recent version of Chrome or Safari on a laptop or desktop.
+Use a recent version of Chrome or Safari on a laptop or desktop.
 The app will run on iOS but you'll want to use a device with a large screen like an iPad Pro to take full advantage of the layout.
 When the app loads, it looks like this:

 ![Screenshot 2](https://github.com/derthadams/406_fcg_django/blob/master/images/screenshot_2.jpg)